pmndrs/zustand/docs/guides/nextjs.md

 We have these general recommendations for the appropriate use of Zustand:

-- **No global stores** - Because the store is shared across requests, it should not be defined as a global variable.
+- **No global stores** - Because the store should not be shared across requests, it should not be defined as a global variable.
 Instead, the store should be created per request.
 - **React Server Components should not read from or write to the store** - RSCs cannot use hooks or context.
 They aren't meant to be stateful.
 Having an RSC read from or write values to a global store violates the